Conestoga Christian School operates under the leadership of a parent-elected board.

 CCS is a member of Pennsylvania Interscholastic Athletic Association (PIAA) and Commonwealth Christian Athletic Conference (CCAC).

-Middle school and high school sports programs are offered for boys and girls in basketball and track; also volleyball for middle school and high school girls, soccer for middle school and high school boys, baseball for high school boys, and lacrosse for high school girls.
+Middle school and high school sports programs are offered for boys and girls in basketball, track, and cross country.
+We also offer volleyball for middle school and high school girls, baseball for high school boys, and lacrosse for high school girls, as well as soccer and golf for high school and middle school boys.